pranabdas/arpespythontools/docs/glossary.md

 **Outputs:**
 - `diff2` : 2D array of spectra after taking second order partial derivative
 w.r.t. both energy and angle.
-This array has different shape than the input array as the edges are removed due to smoothing artifacts.
+This array has the same shape as input array.
-- `x` : cropped input `x` array to match `diff2` dimension.
-- `y` : cropped input `y` array to match `diff2` dimension.

 ## line_profile